llafuente/language-spec/spec/language/types/structured.md

 *Semantics*

-There is no empty constructor, if a developer need it, declare a default value for all fields.
+The empty constructor is defined when for all fields have default values.

 *Example*